Slow Dancing in the Big City

 Slow Dancing in the Big City is a 1978 American romantic drama film directed by John G. Avildsen and starring Paul Sorvino and Anne Ditchburn.
-This was the first film made by Avildsen after 1976's Rocky won Academy Awards for Best Picture and Best Director.
+This was the first film made by Avildsen after 1976's Rocky won Academy Awards for Best Picture and Best Director at the 49th Academy Awards.

 Plot

-Lou Friedlander is a popular columnist for the New York Daily News, writing about the people of bustling New York City while befriending a street boy named Marty.
+Lou Friedlander is a popular columnist for the New York Daily News, writing about the people of bustling New York City while befriending a street boy named Marty Olivera.
 His life changes dramatically upon falling in love with neighbor Sarah Gantz, a young ballerina who had just discovered she is stricken with a debilitating condition that will eventually force her to quit dancing.